From Fringe to Flow, Eco Staples for the Boho-Inspired Closet

 How to get the boho chic look sustainably

 For starters, it’s always a good idea to see what other people are doing.
-If you are looking for celebrity inspiration, there’s a wide variety of style icons out there that have used bohemian wardrobes.
-For example, Kate Moss, and 1960s actress Ali McGraw helped define the trend.
+If you are looking for celebrity inspiration, there’s a wide variety of style icons out there who have used bohemian wardrobes.
+For example, Kate Moss and 1960s actress Ali McGraw helped define the trend.

 And with boho in some form or another always on trend, it can help with your sustainable fashion goals, too, since you’ll wear your boho statement pieces frequently.
-Find pieces you know you’ll wear and make sure to take care of them by properly washing and mending or repairing them as needed to extend the life of your boho style.
+Find pieces you know you’ll wear and make sure to take care of them by properly washing, mending, or repairing them as needed to extend the life of your boho style.

 Boho chic style essentials